-PLEASE NOTE: This syllabus represents a recent semester.
-Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.
+This syllabus is representative of a typical term.
+Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from term to term.

 Course Description

 Field Methods and Ethics is the common core course across SIT Study Abroad programs.
 This course provides the conceptual and methodological tools that enable students to learn from experience, to apply the knowledge and skills gained in language study and the thematic course, and to prepare to undertake field study in the specific cultural and ethical context of the program location.
 At the end of the Field Methods and Ethics course, the student should have the cultural understanding and the methodological skills to complete their Independent Study Project or internship successfully.